maelchiotti/LocalMaterialNotes/README.md

 - Choose your language (see the [supported ones](#supported-languages))
 - Choose your theme (light, dark or black)
 - Choose if you want your theme to be dynamic (use colors from your background)
+- Choose if you want to enable the advanced formatting options or keep your notes simple

 ## Screenshots